seankmartin/Simuran/README.md

 2. List front facing functions
 3. Clean up the naming in main
 4. Add copy operations to the primary classes
+5. Use Python 3.10 to upgrade docstrings and use better type hinting.
+6. Can I make sumatra (with my changes) a subdependency or something?? (or maybe try change the original)
+7. Rebuild to CLI using Rich and typer.

 ## Using custom analysis code